ashishkab0b/pingbot_v2/README.md

 # EMA Pingbot

 EMA Pingbot is a web application for scheduling and implementing EMA survey studies.
-EMA Pingbot (or Pingbot) runs on a React/Flask/PostGres stack containerized in Docker.
-In addition the Pingbot application, you need a survey software (e.g. Qualtrics) and your participants will need to download Telegram to receive their pings.
+The application (also known as Pingbot) runs on a React/Flask/PostgreSQL stack for the researcher interface and uses Celery to schedule ping delivery.
+Pings are sent to participants on Telegram via the Telegram API and the python-telegram-bot library.

 Please visit https://emapingbot.com to use the application.